Zinedinarnaut/ShopExpress/readme.md

 - **POST /cart**: Add a product to the user's cart.
 - **POST /payment/checkout**: Process a payment using Stripe.

-Include more endpoints and descriptions as needed for your project.

-## Database Schema

-Describe your database schema, including tables, relationships, and data models.
-You can provide an ER diagram or a textual description.

-## Authentication

-Explain how authentication works in your project.
-Describe the authentication process, including user registration, login, and JWT token generation.

-## Stripe Integration

-Detail the integration of Stripe for processing payments.
-Include instructions on setting up your Stripe account, configuring the API keys, and handling payments.

 ## Contributing

 Contributions are welcome!
 You can contribute to this project by following our [Contribution Guidelines](CONTRIBUTING.md).